calm/tooltip/README.md

 ## Presentation

-The true beauty of SexyTooltip shines once you present it.
+The true beauty of CalmTooltip shines once you present it.
 No more dealing with nested CGRect logic and UIScrollView offsets.
-Just pass the view that you want the tooltip to point at, and even as that view moves around the SexyTooltip will continue pointing at the `fromView` (see the example video above)
+Just pass the view that you want the tooltip to point at, and even as that view moves around the CalmTooltip will continue pointing at the `fromView` (see the example video above)

 ```objc
 [greetingsTooltip presentFromView:self.loginButton